What is the problem?

 - Stopping a deportation flight

-The list shows just some examples of cases that Amnesty has documented, where actions that provide help to people in need are being criminalized by different European governments.
+The list shows just some ludicrous examples of cases that Amnesty has documented, where simple acts of solidarity result in criminal prosecutions by authorities across Europe.

 - Smear campaigns